 Long before The Blair Witch Project and Paranormal Activity burst into theaters with shaky, handheld camera work, Cannibal Holocaust broke the mold in 1980 with its inventive, cinema verite method of storytelling.
 In the film, a small group of documentarians embark on a journey into the Amazon with hopes of documenting the lives of cannibalistic tribes.
 Two months after the group loses contact with the outside world, an anthropologist leads a second team in to find them.
 When they arrive, they are presented with the first team's film reels, which depict their grisly demise.

 The footage is then presented to a TV network, but everyone eventually realizes that the best thing to do is to trash the film.
 While the characters' choice seems sensible, the director of Cannibal Holocaust obviously did not share their timidity, as he had no problem exposing the world to an onslaught of violence and dismemberment.

 In 1980, it was easy to confuse fact and fiction.
 The public was less critical of new sources, and the concept of staged "found footage" films had yet to become a cliche.
 Upon its release, the public was not ready for Cannibal Holocaust, as the film claimed to feature real depictions of horrid murders.

 Director Ruggero Deodato may have shot himself in the foot (or severed and eaten it, depending on how much you love this film) when he made his principal actors sign contracts that demanded they remain out of the media spotlight for one year following the film's release.

 Deodato wanted the found footage element of his film to be as believable as possible.
-If his actors stayed away from the media, then audiences might truly believe that they had died in the Amazon.
-Of course, this artistic choice came back to bite Deodato when he was indicted on murder charges in Italy, as the Italian courts believed the film to be real.
+If his actors stayed away from the media, then audiences might truly believe that they had perished in the Amazon.
+Of course, this artistic choice came back to haunt Deodato when he was indicted on murder charges in Italy, as the Italian courts believed the film to be real.